didomi/challenges/mobile/README.md

 This challenge is used by Didomi for evaluating candidates for mobile development positions.

+# Rules of the game
+This challenge is a chance for engineers at Didomi to see how you code and organize a project to implement a specification.

+## Deliverables
+The expected deliverable is a fully functional project that includes the following:

+- Code of the library
+- Tests of the library
+- Documentation for launching a development environment and running the library
+- An app that embeds the library so that we can test it

+## Technical stack
+Feel free to use whichever third-party libraries, frameworks or tools you deem necessary.
+Keep in mind that the library is intended to be included into apps so size should be kept to a reasonable minimum.

+## Expectations
+Your code will be reviewed by multiple engineers at Didomi and will serve as the base for a discussion in interviews.
+We want to see how you approach working on a complete project and strongly recommend that you work on this challenge alone.
+We will particularly focus on your attention to details and expect the code to be professionally structured, commented, documented, and tested.

+If anything is unclear, feel free to ask any question that might help you understand the specifications or requirements better.

+## Delivery
+Your application can be sent to us as a GitHub repository (in which case you are welcome to fork this repository) or as a compressed archive containing all the deliverables.

-# Background
+# The challenge
 In some specific cases, companies need to collect consent from consumers before using their data.
 For instance, app users might need to explicitly consent to share their geolocation before a company can use it for advertising.

-# The challenge
 The goal of this challenge is to build a very simple library that can be embedded in a mobile app to collect the user consent.
 It's not very user-friendly but it's good enough for this challenge.

 ## Product specification